daxang/Rewriting-New-Concept-English/01 May.md

 ```
 45.drive sb mad
 ```
-# Lesson 22 Letters from holland
+# Lesson 22 A glass envelope
 *01*
 >I am jane and I live in Boston.
 Last year, I went to Holland for a travel with my parents.
 Walking and driving through the Channel was such wonderful experience.
 Last day, I wrote my name and my address on a paper and then put it into a bottle.
 The bottle was thrown into the sea by my father.
 We then got back to Boston.
 I never dreamed of receiving a letter from Holland.
 Ten months later, a cute postman called at our house and gave me a letter.
 It was totally a surprise.
 The letter was from a girl who got my bottle in Holland .
 With no doubt, we started our friendship by writting to each other frequently.
 Why we decide to use a post office, because although letters cost a bit more, but they will certainly travel faster.
 *02*